.

 the band of mutants often have the edge, since anatomical accuracy

-is not always an advantage.
+not always an advantage.

-In Tim and timmy we are exposed to a delightfully surprised
+timmy we are exposed to and delightfully surprised by the primitive and the perfect.

-and watch the magic.
+and paper and watch the magic.

 .